havenfricke/Svelte-Django-FullStack-Application-Starter/server/README.md

 SOURCE CONTENT: https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react

-Note: It has already been setup so you may fork and download, npm i in the client folde
+Note: It has already been setup, so if you would like to get started, fork and download then do the following:

+        cd client

+then,

+        npm install

+otherwise, please review the following for a more in depth understanding.

 In this section, you will create a new project directory and install Django.